SilkRose/Pony/stories/the-tour-of-twilights-castle/the-tour-of-twilights-castle.md

 *I totally know every room in this castle.*

-Sunset emerged from the portal and Starlight trotted to great her.
+Sunset emerged from the portal, and Starlight trotted to greet her.

 "Hi, Sunset!"

 Sunset looked up at her and smiled.
 "Hi, Starlight."

-"ready for your tour?"
+"Ready for your tour?"

 "Yes, I'm excited to finally learn this place.
 It's so annoying getting lost in here at night when everypony is asleep."

 Starlight's face dropped.
 "You come here at night?"

-Sunset turns to ice.
+Sunset turned to ice.
 "Uh, no."

-Starlight lights back up.
+Starlight lit back up.
 "Okay, good.
 I guess we can begin the tour!"

 Sunset nodded.